d1618033/python-redfish-utility/docs/slate/source/includes/_usage.md

 The configuration file contains the default settings for the tool.
 You can use a text editor to change the behavior of the tool such as adding a server IP address, username, and password.
 The settings that you add or update in the configuration file are automatically loaded each time you start the tool.

-Configuration file locations:
+Configuration file locations(only present for Windows/Linux/Ubuntu OS):

 - Windows OS: The same location as the executable file that starts the tool.
-- Linux OS: `/etc/ilorest/Redfish.conf`
+- Linux/Ubuntu OS: `/etc/ilorest/redfish.conf`